MIRI LRS Recommended Strategies

 See also: MIRI Cross-Mode Recommended Strategies, MIRI LRS Slit Target Acquisition, MIRI LRS Slitless Target Acquisition, JWST Pointing Performance

-Without a TA, the target placement accuracy is set by the JWST pointing performance and the accuracy of the target coordinates (including proper motion).
+Without a target acquisition (TA) exposure, the target placement accuracy is set by the JWST pointing performance and the accuracy of the target coordinates (including proper motion).

-For slitless TSO observations, target acquisition (TA) is recommended.
+For slitless TSO observations, TA is recommended.
 Accurate target placement is especially important if multi-epoch transit observations will be combined.
 The TA procedure will ensure that the target is placed at the same location for each exposure, with <10 mas accuracy (corresponding to <0.1 px).

 LRS verification image